lordrepha1980/MobAPI/README.md

 With CUSTOMTEMPLATE are possible extend the STANDARDTEMPLATE.
     server/custom/mycustomtemplate.js

+`server/custom`
+the main directory for developer.
+    `/data`: In this directory you can set hooks or methods for 'data' endpoint like `yourdomain/data/:table/:action`

+    `/custom` In the  directory you can methods for 'custom' endpoint like `yourdomain/custom/:action/`

+    `system`In the  directory you can overwrite system endpoints

+    possible endpoints are:
+    `yourdomain/auth`

 **Warning dont insert code in STANDARDTEMPLATE, you can add code in CUSTOMTEMPLATE**

 Insert new Table in file